aesuli/steam-crawler/README.md

 This set of scripts crawls STEAM website to download game reviews.

-These scripts are aimed at students that want to experiment with text mining on review data.
+These scripts are aimed for students who want to experiment with text mining on review data.

-The script have an order of execution.
+The script has an order of execution.

   * _steam-game-crawler.py_ download pages that lists games into ./data/games/